xerocross/we-assert/README.md

 As of V5, the `that` function can also include an optional payload object for passing data of any kind from assertions into your handler function.

+When using the `we.assert.atLevel([level]).that` function, you can now pass in a function that evaluates boolean to benefit from lazy evaluation, as explained below.

 ## Importing

 We-Assert is published to NPM as `we-assert`.
 Standard importing would look like this.